phatak-dev/blog/_posts/2017-08-11-introduction-to-spark-structured-streaming-part-5.md

 ## Frequency of Collection

 As we have not specified any trigger, as and when new file appears in the folder, the processing will start.
-You can limit number of files per trigger using ooption *maxFilesPerTrigger*.
+You can limit number of files per trigger using option *maxFilesPerTrigger*.

 ## Conclusion